-Application Deadline: 20th June for Sept, 25th December for Feb
+Application Deadline: 20th June for September intake, 25th December for February intake.

 The Master of Law Program in Chinese Law is taught in English for international students.
 The focus of the program is to provide students with an understanding of the Chinese legal system and society.
 There are a mixture of extra activities and close contacts with Chinese students and legal professionals.
 Due to the importance of this program it has been specially marked as a key program for development by the University.

 The official name of the program is LLM in Comparative Law, the focus of the program is on Chinese Law for international students.